guanshi1688/longview-archive/docs/essays/notes/english/Value-Capture/07-why-brands-turn-production-into-hierarchy.md

 ---

+**Series note:**
-This article is part of **The Architecture of Value Capture** by Evan Vale — a series on pricing power, standards, finance, platforms, market access, and the structures through which global production becomes unequal value.
+This essay is part of *The Architecture of Value Capture*, a Longview Archive series on why production is not value capture, and why value is often captured at the interface.

+---

+Aster Vale
+Longview Archive｜观势档案
+The Architecture of Value Capture
+2026.07

+© 2026 Longview Archive.
+Unless otherwise stated, this essay is licensed under CC BY-NC-ND 4.0: attribution required, non-commercial sharing only, no unauthorized modifications, translations, reorganizations, or commercial use.